Fastcode/VisualMesh/readme/flavour/projection.md

 ### XY Grid
 The XY grid is built by taking plane slices along two orthogonal axes.
 These plane slices are calculated using the number of object `n` jumps.
-This method gets significant errors as you get further away from the origin as the angle of objects near the origin on one axis is very inaccurate once you move away.
-However, the angle is maintained very well at the cost of object scale not being maintained with distance.

 #### Errors
 - Significant errors away from the origin due to scaling